g-dev-net/HSOS-Programmierprojekt/src/algorithms/UpperConfidenceBound.md

 } from '@/algorithms/UpperConfidenceBound';

 banditStore.selectedStocks = [
-  { name: 'AAPL', bernoulli_param: 0.7, gaussian_param: 0.05 },
+  { /* stock object */, bernoulli_param: 0.7, gaussian_param: { /* params or mean */ } },
-  { name: 'GOOG', bernoulli_param: 0.5, gaussian_param: -0.02 }
+  { /* another stock */, bernoulli_param: 0.5, gaussian_param: { /* params or mean */ } }
 ];
 banditStore.possibleInvestments = 1000;

+upperConfidenceBound_bernoulli();
+// or
 upperConfidenceBound_gaussian();
-// or
-upperConfidenceBound_bernoulli();

 console.log(algorithmStore.investmentsUCB);
 ```

 ## Complexity

-* Each iteration filters `investmentsUCB` per arm to compute statistics.
+* Each selection step filters `investmentsUCB` per arm to compute (n_i) and (\hat\mu_i).
+This is simple and clear which is good for moderate budgets
-* For large `T`, maintaining local arrays for counts and sums can reduce overhead.
+* For very large (T) maintain per arm `count[i]` and `sum[i]` in local arrays and update them incrementally after each pull.
+This avoids repeated filtering and keeps per step work linear in the number of arms

 ## Limitations

-1. **Bounded reward assumption:**
-   UCB1 theory assumes rewards in [0,1].
-The Gaussian variant approximates this via the variance-scaled bonus.
-2. **Fixed variance:**
-   The Gaussian implementation assumes a known and constant σ = 0.15.
-3. **Determinism:**
-   The policy has no randomness beyond reward draws, making it stable and reproducible.
-4. **Performance:**
-   Filtering per arm on every iteration is simple but not optimal for very large runs.
+1. UCB with a fixed variance bonus assumes bounded or subgaussian rewards.
+This matches Bernoulli rewards.
+For Gaussian rewards with high variance consider normalization or a tuned, variance aware UCB variant
+2. The policy is deterministic which simplifies debugging
+3. The current implementation recomputes statistics from history.
+Incremental statistics can speed up large runs

 ## Summary

-* `UpperConfidenceBound.ts` implements UCB for Bernoulli and Gaussian bandits.
+* `UpperConfidenceBound.ts` runs a UCB strategy for a fixed set of stocks and a fixed budget
-* Gaussian variant adjusts the exploration term using the known variance σ².
+* It initializes with one pull per arm then repeatedly selects the arm with the largest optimistic estimate
-* Results are stored exclusively in `investmentsUCB` for clean separation and analysis.
+* Results are written only to `investmentsUCB` which keeps UCB separate from other algorithms and simplifies analysis
-* The approach is deterministic, transparent, and compatible with the Pinia store pattern in Vue.